dekimir/RamFuzz/sci/ramfuzz.md

 To enhance the quality of deep-learning analysis, we log not just the values themselves but also where in the program they were generated.
 This enriches the input information and allows deep-learning algorithms to take into account what happens at different program locations.
 The RamFuzz runtime library calculates the program location as a hash of all program-counter registers currently on the call stack.
 This somewhat arbitrary definition works well enough to achieve high classification accuracy, but it is not hardcoded; a different definition could be substituted in without changing the rest of the framework.

+### Experimental Setup

 We now describe an experiment where we generate 10,000 logs of the same randomized test run and use them as a training corpus for a neural network aiming to discern failing from successful runs.
-The network model is adapted from a public Keras [implementation](https://github.com/alexander-rakhlin/CNN-for-Sentence-Classification-in-Keras) of Kim's convolutional network for sentence classification [1] -- the idea is that a RamFuzz log is analogous to a sentence describing the test run in a very particular language.
-This idea seems to have merit, as the model in question performs much better than other models we tried.

 We started with the Mesos source code and applied the RamFuzz code generator to the header file [`include/mesos/resources.hpp`](https://github.com/apache/mesos/blob/master/include/mesos/resources.hpp).
 We then manually implemented a [new Mesos unit test](https://github.com/dekimir/mesos/blob/ramfuzz/src/tests/ramfuzz/http_tests.cpp) leveraging the generated code.
 The test is quite simple: it just creates a random `Resources` object.
 If this creation is successful, the test passes.
 If, on the other hand, the creation process crashes or fails an internal assertion due to invalid random parameter values, the test fails.
 While this is a shallow test, it is cheap to make (even by software), and it produces good training data for deep learning.
 The test's technical details are publicly available in our [Mesos fork](https://github.com/dekimir/mesos/tree/ramfuzz/ramfuzz) on GitHub.

 We extended Mesos makefiles to build the new unit test and produce an executable that includes the RamFuzz-generated test code and runtime library.
 RamFuzz provides a [script](https://github.com/dekimir/RamFuzz/blob/master/ai/gencorp.py) to run this executable many times and save all run logs, classifying them as success or failure based on the executable's exit status.
 This prepares a training corpus for the deep-learning model.
 We performed 10,000 runs of the RamFuzz-powered test.
 About 56% of the runs were failures, 44% successes (we repeated the experiment several times, both on Linux and Mac OS, with consistent results).

+### Preparing Data

 RamFuzz provides a [Python library](https://github.com/dekimir/RamFuzz/blob/master/ai/rfutils.py) to parse the logs and load the data into a NumPy matrix.
 For network-training purposes, the data is organized as follows: